 To obtain the best insight into the theme’s impact in terms of load time and Time To First Byte, we switched off our server-side caching at webpagetest.org by setting a no-cache header.
 To see how much faster the site became with this caching, we also repeated the test with Savvii full-page caching switched on.
 The Google PageSpeed Score was calculated without server-side caching.

 All themes were tested in the same WordPress installation.
-This is a WordPress 4.8.1 website (the most recent version of August 2017) with 100 messages and 10 pages.
+This is a WordPress 4.8.1 website with 100 messages and 10 pages.
 The website is equipped with Yoast SEO & Akismet plug-ins.
 The site operates on a Shared One package from Savvii Managed WordPress Hosting.

 We tested the homepage, this page showed 1 post.